 And in spite of that, I still was not feeling quite like I knew I should be.
-I was seeing my reflux increasing, having mild stomach pains, having an increase in anxiety and depression and occasional heart palpitations.
-I had them checked out by more than one doctor and told that I was just fine.
+I was seeing my reflux increase, having mild stomach pains, an increase in anxiety and depression, and occasional heart palpitations.
+I had them checked out by more than one doctor and was told that I was just fine.

 Something was wrong

 That weekend was really stressful for me.
-I thought that I was dealing with the stress well, and grieving just fine and was beginning to function just fine.
+I thought that I was dealing with the stress well, grieving just fine, and was beginning to function just fine.
 Until Monday night when I had a major….and I mean MAJOR panic attack.
-I was short of breath, had heart palpitations, felt pins and needles in my arms and felt like I was going to die!
+I was short of breath, had heart palpitations, felt pins and needles in my arms, and felt like I was going to die!
 It was downright scary!